Obstetrics & Gynecology Clerkship

 This varies by which service you are on during the rotation as well as which clerkship site you are assigned to (Prentice vs. Stroger)

 Labor and Delivery Days

-Postpartum rounds - see avg two to three patients - write note in Powerchart.
+Postpartum rounds (see average two to three patients), write note in Powerchart.
 Teaching Sessions.
 Attend morning sign-out.
 Divide patients with your fellow classmates.
 Follow patients on L&D (nullips and multips, priority should be PAC/Winfield Moody (WM) patients at Prentice).
-Write H&Ps, intrapartum notes (every 4 hrs in latent labor and every one to two hours in active labor).
+Write H&Ps, intrapartum notes (every four hours in latent labor and every one to two hours in active labor).
 Participate in vaginal deliveries and cesarean sections.
 Write delivery notes.
 Attend evening sign out to the night team (ideally students should present their patients).